This article is not about Unreal, unless you really want to manually deal with this below the RHI level (my recommendation: don’t).

 {

 Microsoft loves reinventing PSO creation.
-We have monolithic structs like D3D12_GRAPHICS_PIPELINE_STATE_DESC, a struct-of-structs with D3D12_PIPELINE_STATE_STREAM_DESC, and for this one, an array-of-structs-with-pointers-to-structs in D3D12_STATE_OBJECT_DESC to keep it nice and simple.
+We have monolithic structs like D3D12_GRAPHICS_PIPELINE_STATE_DESC, a struct-of-structs with D3D12_PIPELINE_STATE_STREAM_DESC, and for this one, an array-of-structs-with-pointers-to-structs in D3D12_STATE_OBJECT_DESC to keep it new and exciting.
 I can’t wait to see what they’ll come up with next week!

 Let’s make the “inner” structs first.